 The official definition of ‘spotting’ is slightly different depending on who you ask; it typically means very light vaginal bleeding or bleeding not associated with a menstrual period.
 Spotting can appear just the same as regular menstrual loss — it can be red or brown and may come during the days before or after, or sometimes completely at random.

 Spotting specifically before your period may be normal; some women experience spotting as hormone levels begin to drop in preparation for a period.
 This usually occurs one to three days before a period, but spotting prior to this is more likely to be a sign of a problem.
-It’s important to be aware and track what is considered “normal” for you because this will make it easier to notice an issue.
+It’s important to be aware and track what is “normal” for you because this will make it easier to notice an issue.

-Why do Fibroids Cause Spotting?
+Why do Fibroids Cause Spotting Between Periods?

 First, we need to address that spotting does not mean that you have uterine fibroids.
 Spotting can happen for many different reasons such as: hormone changes, taking birth control, pregnancy, ovulation, stress, etc. However, one of the most common symptoms of fibroids is bleeding between periods.